LostRuins/llamacpp-for-kobold/README.md

 ## Building at Windows
 - If you want to compile your binaries from source at Windows, the easiest way is:
   - Use the latest release of w64devkit (https://github.com/skeeto/w64devkit).
-Be sure to use the "vanilla one" not i686 or other different stuff.
+Be sure to use the "vanilla one", not i686 or other different stuff.
 If you try they will conflit with the precompiled libs!
-  - Make sure you are using the w64devkit integrated terminal, the run 'make'.
+  - Make sure you are using the w64devkit integrated terminal, then run 'make' at the KoboldCpp source folder.
+This will create the .dll files.
-  - Make sure you are the python module PyInstaller installed via pip.
+  - If you want to generate the .exe file, make sure you have the python module PyInstaller installed with pip ("pip install PyInstaller").
-  - Run the script make_pyinstaller.bat .
+  - Run the script make_pyinstaller.bat at a regular terminal (or Windows Explorer).
-  - The koboldcpp.exe file will be at the dist folder.
+  - The koboldcpp.exe file will be at your dist folder.

 ## OSX and Linux
 - You will have to compile your binaries from source.
 A makefile is provided, simply run `make`